-5.5 Children who need a social worker (child in need and child protection plans)
+5.4 Children who need a social worker (child in need and child protection plans)

-The DSL will hold details of social workers working with children in the Academy so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes.
-Where children have a social worker, this will inform Academy decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.
+- The DSL will hold details of social workers working with children in the setting so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform our decisions about their safety and promoting their welfare, for example, responding to absences and provision of pastoral and/or educational support.

-5.6 Looked after children, previously looked after children and care leavers
+5.5 Looked after children, previously looked after children and care Leavers

-High Halstow Primary Academy recognises the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child also potentially remains vulnerable.

-- The school has appointed a 'designated teacher' (Gemma, Stangroom, Principal) who works with local authorities, including the Virtual School Kent (including the virtual school head), to promote the educational achievement of registered pupils who are looked after or who have been previously looked after. - The designated teacher will work with the DSL to ensure appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after them. - Where a child is looked after, the DSL will hold details of the social worker and the name of the virtual school head in the authority that looks after the child. - Where the Academy believe a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the Front Door. - Where a child is leaving care, the DSL will hold details of the local authority Personal Advisor appointed to guide and support them and will liaise with them as necessary regarding any issues of concern.
+- High Halstow Primary Academy recognises the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child also potentially remains vulnerable. - Where the setting believes a child is being cared for as part of a private fostering arrangement (occurs when a child under 16 or 18 if the child is disabled is cared for and lives with an adult who is not a relative for 28 days or more) there is a duty to recognise these arrangements and inform the Local Authority via the Front Door.

-3.7 Children who are Lesbian, Gay, Bi, or Trans (LGBT)
+5.6 Members of the community who are Lesbian, Gay, Bi, or Trans (LGBT)

-- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, High Halstow Primary Academy recognises that children who are LGBT or are perceived by other children to be LGBT (whether they are or not) can be targeted by other children or others within the wider community. - High Halstow Primary Academy recognises risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-LGBT is included within our Relationships Education/ Relationship and Sex Education and Health Education curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.
+The fact that a child, a young person or an adult may be LGBT is not in itself an inherent risk factor for harm, however, High Halstow Primary Academy recognises that children, young people or adults who are LGBT or may be perceived to be LGBT (whether they are or not) can be targeted.
+Our staff will endeavour to provide a safe space which enables all members of our community to speak out or share any concerns.

-5.8 Children who are privately fostered
+5.7 Children who are privately fostered

 - Private fostering occurs when a child under the age of 16 (under 18 for children with a disability) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
 A child is not privately fostered if the person caring for and accommodating them has done so for less than 28 days and does not intend to do so for longer.
-Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children. - When private fostering arrangements come to the attention of the Academy, we must notify Kent Integrated Children's Services in line with the local KSCMP arrangements in order to allow the local authority to check if the arrangement is suitable and safe for the child.
+Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children. - Where private fostering arrangements come to the attention of the setting, we will notify Kent Integrated Children's Services in line with the local KSCMP arrangements in order to allow the local authority to check the arrangement is suitable and safe for the child.